ragul023/gitmonitor/backend/ReadMe.md

     H --> K
     I --> K
     J --> K
     K --> L[(MongoDB)]
 end
 ```

 ---

-## MongoDB Persistence
+## MongoDB

-After the event is normalized, the relevant information will be stored in MongoDB.
+After processing and normalizing the event, the useful data will be stored in MongoDB.

-The application will store useful application-level data rather than depending on the complete raw GitHub payload.
+I don't want to store the whole GitHub payload and use it everywhere.
+Instead, I want to store the data that GitHub Monitor actually needs.

-The stored information may include:
+For example:

 ```text
 Event